cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 ## Nov.
 12th - 13th & Dec.
 13th

 The City of Austin Office of Innovation invites you to the Displacement Mitigation Action Accelerator!
-The Accelerator is a 3-day event to catalyze community-generated concepts that contribute to mitigate displacement*.
+The Accelerator is a 3-day event to catalyze community-generated concepts that contribute to mitigate displacement•.

 This is a space where you will find all the ingredients of possibility together.
 We need your combinatorial creativity to work smarter on solutions to tackle this problem.

-* Moving from your home when you do not want to
+•*Moving from your home when you do not want to*

 ### What is this event about?